• Skip to primary navigation

 Arrange the onion slices/fans in the bottom of the cast iron or oven-proof skillet.

-I use an 8-inch Lodge cast iron skillet that's 25+ years old.
-It was a wedding gift but you can buy them now pre-seasoned here.
+I use an 8-inch cast iron skillet that's 25+ years old and I had to season it myself.
+It was a wedding gift but you can buy 8 inch Lodge cast iron skillets, now pre-seasoned here.

 The skillet will be hot, so make sure to place it on a cutting board, trivet, or stovetop.
 Work quickly, so the skillet doesn't cool down.